Mason Miller

-Mason James Miller (born August 24, 1998) is an American professional baseball pitcher for the San Diego Padres of Major League Baseball (MLB).
+Mason James Miller (born August 24, 1998), nicknamed "the Reaper", is an American professional baseball pitcher for the San Diego Padres of Major League Baseball (MLB).
 He has previously played in MLB for the Oakland Athletics / Athletics.
-He made his MLB debut in 2023, and was an All-Star selection in 2024.
+He made his MLB debut in 2023, and was an All-Star selection in 2024 and 2026.

 Amateur career

 Miller played for Bethel Park High School in Bethel Park, Pennsylvania, while being homeschooled, and played college baseball at Waynesburg University for four years until he graduated.
 He then played for Gardner-Webb University for his fifth year as a graduate student.
 As a sophomore at Waynesburg, he was diagnosed with Type 1 diabetes.